xiix0/scam/README.md

-Q:	How many lawyers does it take to change a light bulb?
+Q:	What does it say on the bottom of Coke cans in North Dakota?
-A:	One.
-Only it's his light bulb when he's done.
+A:	Open other end.